Hammond24/cs3210_lab/instructions/lab2.md

 # Lab 2 - Virtual Memory

-In this lab you will be modifying the xv6 virtual memory system, getting first hand familiarity with complex OS concepts.
+In this lab you will be modifying the xv6 virtual memory system, making virtual memory allocation to be far more efficient.
 You will do so by modifying the xv6 memory system to provide much more efficient management of OS memory resources through the virtual memory system.